google/ExoPlayer/docs/customization.md

 When overriding `ForwardingPlayer` methods it's important to ensure the implementation remains self-consistent and compliant with the `Player` interface, especially when dealing with methods that are intended to have identical or related behavior.
+For example:
-For example, if you want to override every 'play' operation, you need to override both `ForwardingPlayer.play` and `ForwardingPlayer.setPlayWhenReady`, because a caller will expect the behavior of these methdods to be identical when `playWhenReady = true`.
-Similarly, if you want to change the seek-forward increment you need to override both `ForwardingPlayer.seekForward` to perform a seek with your customized increment, and `ForwardingPlayer.getSeekForwardIncrement` in order to report the correct customized increment back to the caller.
+* If you want to override every 'play' operation, you need to override both `ForwardingPlayer.play` and `ForwardingPlayer.setPlayWhenReady`, because a caller will expect the behavior of these methods to be identical when `playWhenReady = true`.
+* If you want to change the seek-forward increment you need to override both `ForwardingPlayer.seekForward` to perform a seek with your customized increment, and `ForwardingPlayer.getSeekForwardIncrement` in order to report the correct customized increment back to the caller.
+* If you want to control what `Player.Commands` are advertised by a player instance, you must override `Player.getAvailableCommands()`, `Player.isCommandAvailable()` and also listen to the `Player.Listener.onAvailableCommandsChanged()` callback to get notified of changes coming from the underlying player.

 ## MediaSource customization ##